knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 ./bin/console debug:router
 ```

 Ha!
 Yes!
-All our routes are here!
+We have our routes back!

-Next, let's delete some files and welcome our new Flex app!
+Next, let's *delete* some files - that's always fun - and then welcome our new Flex
+app!